 Add all the ingredients for the sauce except coconut milk, cook for about 3 minutes

-Add the coconut milk, bring to boil and cook for about 1 minute, season with salt and pepper, taste and adjust seasoning if necessary
+Add the coconut milk, bring to boil and cook for about 1 minute, season with pepper, taste and adjust seasoning if necessary

 Put the mussels back in the pan just to re-heat and sprinkle with basil or parsley